MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/add-another-email-alias-for-a-user.md

 ::: moniker range="o365-worldwide"

 > [!TIP]
 > Need help with the steps in this topic?
 We’ve got you covered.
 Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
-Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.
+Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and  your location to schedule an appointment.

 ::: moniker-end